pfdubois/BridgeBidding/source/AdvancedSlam.rst

 After any reply the bid of one over the trump suit asks for Kings.
 You should use the number of Kings or the cheapest specific King, whatever you do for ordinary RKC.

+When there is no explicit agreement, the one-over bid is not RKC if it could be something else.
+For example, 1♦ - 2♣ - 4♦ is not RKC for clubs.
+In particular, if 4♥ could be natural, it is not RKC for diamonds.
+In that case, the two-over bid of 4♠ is the RKC bid; but you must check to be sure you have enough room for any feasible reply.

+Playing Redwood, 4N is never RKC.

 Examples::

    1♦ - 2♦(inverted or not) - 4♥!(RKC for diamonds) - 4N!(one or four)
-   1♣ - 2♦ - 2♥ - 3♣ - 4♦! because clubs was agreed
    1♠ - 2♦ - 4♥!(RKC for diamonds); implicit agreement
-   1♣ - 2♣ - 4♦ - 4♠ - 4N to play
+   1♣ - 2♣ - 4♦!(RKC for clubs) - 4♠ - 4N to play
    1♣ - 2♣ - 4N quantitative

-The last two examples illustrate that when the one-over bid was available, to bid 4N is always a signoff or quantitative.

-When there is no explicit agreement, the one-over bid is not RKC if it could be something else.
-For example, 1♦ - 2♣ - 4♦ is not RKC for clubs.

 Three Spades Kickback
 ---------------------